Find Affordable College Courses

 Cal Poly Pomona undergraduate students pay an average of $19,319 in tuition and fees each year.
 On average, construction engineering tech graduates from Cal Poly Pomona take out $19,952 in student loans while working on their Bachelor's Degree.

 Seminole State College of Florida landed the #9 spot in the 2023 rankings for the best value bachelor’s degree construction engineering technology programs.
-Located in the city of Sanford, Seminole State is a public college with a large student population.
+Located in the city of Sanford, Seminole State is a public school with a large student population.

 California State University - Chico did quite well in this year’s ranking of the best places for construction engineering technology students to get a bachelor’s degree.
 It came in at #10 on the list.
-Located in the midsize city of Chico, Chico State is a public school with a fairly large student population.
+Located in the city of Chico, Chico State is a public school with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at Chico State are $19,744 per year.